MicrosoftDocs/VBA-Docs/api/Project.Resource.EnterpriseTeamMember.md

 # Resource.EnterpriseTeamMember method (Project)

-Indicates whether the resource belongs to the project.  **True** if the resource is a member of the team for the specified project; otherwise **False**.
+Indicates whether the resource belongs to the project.  **True** if the resource is a member of the team for the specified project; otherwise, **False**.
 Available in Project Professional only.

 ## Syntax